-This week I took the plunge and purchased the first leg of my autumn excursion.
 Planning a trip is like putting a puzzle together.
-There are a million little pieces that work together, which may leave gaps in your bigger picture if left to the wayside.
+There are a hundred little pieces that work together, which may leave gaps in the bigger picture if left to the wayside.
 Luckily, there are countless resources to help travelers plan the perfect trip.

 The Problem With One-Way Flights